rsogllc/GNT/en/mining.md

 This specialization ultimately moved the hashing to dedicated hardware, called Application-Specific Integrated Circuits (**ASICs**), which vastly outperform Bitcoin Core software running on a general computer.
-For example, the small $22 USD mining chip pictured below is almost 1,000 times faster at hashing than the laptop to which it's connected:

-    TK photo

-Bitcoin Core does not use these devices directly.
-Instead, mining software was developed which takes the information that needs to be hashed, gives it to the hardware, and returns the results to Bitcoin Core or another specialized program.
+Bitcoin Core does not use ASICs directly.
+Instead, mining software was developed which takes the information that needs to be hashed, gives it to the ASIC, and returns the results to Bitcoin Core or another specialized program.

 If the information that needs to be hashed comes primarily from your